finos/perspective/docs/md/python.md

 `PerspectiveManager` has the ability to "host" `perspective.Table` and `perspective.View` instances.
-Hosted tables/views can have their methods called from other sources than the user, i.e. by a `perspective-viewer` running in Javascript over the network, interfacing with `perspective-python` through the websocket API.
+Hosted tables/views can have their methods called from other sources than the Python server, i.e. by a `perspective-viewer` running in a Javascript client over the network, interfacing with `perspective-python` through the websocket API.

-The user has full control of all hosted `Table` and `View` instances, and can call any API method on hosted instances.
+The server has full control of all hosted `Table` and `View` instances, and can call any public API method on hosted instances.
 This makes it extremely easy to stream data to a hosted `Table` using `.update()`:

 ```python
 manager = PerspectiveManager()